KATHRYN GROW ALLEN, PHD

 About me:

-I am an anthropology professor, writer, researcher and global traveler.
 In fall of 2021, I led an experiential eLearning project connecting US students (and public) with the people, places, and industries of Greenland.
-I redesigned a research trip into a virtual field trip for my students who didn't have any Study Abroad options.
-All of the videos, photos, interviews, and storytelling are still here to enjoy!
-Categories
+With funding from university partnerships and the US Consulate to Greenland, I redesigned a research trip into a virtual field trip for my students who didn't have any Study Abroad options.
+The videos, photos, interviews, and storytelling remain here to enjoy!

 All